-FY17: The \$2.2 million reduction of UMFK's expendable net position pursuant to the implementation of GASB No. 75 caused UMFK's restated FY17 expendable net position to be a deficit of \$1.1 million.
+FY17: The \$2.2 million reduction of UMFK's expendable net position pursuant to the implementation of a new accounting standard on post-employment health benefits (GASB No. 75) caused UMFK's restated FY17 expendable net position to be a deficit of \$1.1 million.
 During FY17, UMFK utilized \$359 thousand of unrestricted expendable net position to finance capital construction projects, including \$115 thousand for the Nadeau Hall Roof Replacement project and \$114 thousand to acquire the Kelly House.